|TOTCHG - Total charges, cleaned|

 Generally, total charges (TOTCHG and TOTCHG_X) do not include professional fees and non-covered charges.
 If the source provides total charges with professional fees, then the professional fees are removed from the charge during HCUP processing.
-In a small number of HCUP databases, professional fees can not be removed from total charges because the data source cannot provide the information.
-In these rare cases, the HCUP data element PROFEE, that identifies which records have professional fees included in the total charge, is included on the HCUP database.
+In a small number of HCUP databases, professional fees cannot be removed from total charges because the data source cannot provide the information.
+Please check the state-specific notes for information on which states are affected.

 Emergency department charges incurred prior to admission to the hospital may be included in total charges (TOTCHG and TOTCHG_X).
 Medicare requires a bundled bill for Medicare patients admitted to the hospital through the emergency department.
 Other payers may or may not have similar requirements.

 According to Colorado, hospital based physician fees are excluded from total charges (TOTCHG and TOTCHG_X).

 The coding of TOTCHG and TOTCHG_X in Florida is inconsistent with the coding of total charges in other states.
 In Florida, total charges may include professional fees.
 In all other HCUP states, either professional fees are not included in the supplied total charges or the professional fees are subtracted from the total during HCUP processing.

 Use the variable PROFEE to identify records for which the total charges include professional fees.
 PROFEE is a required submission field for ambulatory surgery data in Florida.
 PROFEE indicates whether or not professional fees for radiology services are included in total charges (TOTCHG and TOTCHG_X).